-This year Cellnex took part once again in the Professional Audiovisual Technology Fair (Bit Broadcast).
-The event showcased cutting edge audiovisual innovations in 5G; DAS and broadcast solutions; solutions aimed at enhancing viewer interactivity, such as Start Over, which uses an HbbTV application to take the viewer to the start of a streamed broadcast, UHD 4K broadcasts, and new developments in Hybrid DTT and OTT (over-the-top).
+This year Cellnex took part once in the Professional again Audiovisual Technology Fair (Bit Broadcast).
+The event showcased edge audiovisual cutting innovations in 5G; DAS and broadcast solutions; solutions aimed at enhancing viewer interactivity, such as Start Over, which uses an HbbTV application to take the viewer to the start of a streamed broadcast, UHD 4K broadcasts, and developments in Hybrid DTT and (over-the-top).
 These developments will allow viewers to play an active role with audiovisual content and give broadcasters a greater insight into the results of their programming.